bbauska/W3Cx-3of5/README.md

 ```

 <ul>
-<li><i>Line 6</i> uses the [Geolocation API](https://www.w3.org/TR/geolocation-API/) to get the current position, in case of success it calls the success function, passing the location as parameter,
+<li><i>Line 6</i> uses the <a href="https://www.w3.org/TR/geolocation-API/">Geolocation API</a> to get the current position, in case of success it calls the success function, passing the location as parameter,
 <li><i>Lines 13 and 14></i> show how to get the longitude and latitude properties from the location,</li>
 <li>The rest is a basic use of the Leaflet API.
-Notice at <i>line 17</i> that 'map' is the id of the <div> from the HTML part of the code.</li>
+Notice at <i>line 17</i> that 'map' is the id of the &lt;div&gt; from the HTML part of the code.</li>
 </ul>

 <h3 id="ch6-4-6">6.4.6 Reverse geocoding</h3>